 2008 2012

 Not at All Difficult 30 62.5

 Somewhat Difficult 65 37.5

 Difficult 5 0

 Extremely Difficult 0 0

 Respondents were asked to summarize the extent of involvement with education agencies over the last 12 months.
 A review of this data indicates a fairly high percentage of respondents (ranges from 87%) reported cooperation, coordination, or collaboration with a memorandum of understanding (MOU) with appropriate local entity responsible for managing publicly funded preschool programs.
 Only 13% reported no working relationship regarding the MOU.

-Respondents reported high levels of difficulties (50% or more respondents indicating some level of difficulty) with engaging in activities and partnerships concerning educational activities, curricular objectives and instructions (64% reporting some level of difficulty); services areas (64% reporting some level of difficulty); services areas (64% reporting some level of difficulty); joint/shared technical assistance (50% reporting some level of difficulty); provision of services to meet needs of working parents (50% reporting some level of difficulty); provision and use of facilities, transportation, etc. (57% reporting some level of difficulty); ad other elements mutually agreed to by the parties to the MOU (62% reporting some level of difficulty).
+Respondents reported high levels of difficulties (50% or more respondents indicating some level of difficulty) with engaging in activities and partnerships concerning educational activities, curricular objectives and instructions (64% reporting some level of difficulty); services areas (64% reporting some level of difficulty); staff training (86% reporting some level of difficulty); joint/shared technical assistance (50% reporting some level of difficulty); provision of services to meet needs of working parents (50% reporting some level of difficulty); provision and use of facilities, transportation, etc. (57% reporting some level of difficulty); developing MOUs with publicly funded preschool programs (62% reporting some level of difficulty); and other elements mutually agreed to by the parties to the MOU (62% reporting some level of difficulty).
 However, it should be noted that the majority of respondents indicated that engaging in these activities were somewhat difficult, rather than difficult or extremely difficult.